 Investment in international bonds provides the benefit of diversification.
 Diversification decreases the risk of a major loss for the investors.
 This happens because your returns from an international bond (mostly) will not be subject to negative events in your home economy.
 So, for example, if your home country witnesses heavy floods, your investment in some foreign country is safe from any negative impact of this event.

 - Advantages of Participation in International Bond Markets

 - Disadvantages of Participation in International Bond Markets

 Investment in the international bond market provides a great opportunity for those who seek exposure to foreign economies.
 So, if you are expecting the British economy to perform well in the coming years, you can invest in British bonds through the international bond market.
 This will enable you to make money out of the foreign economy’s performance.
 More so, if you do not feel brighter prospects of your domestic economy.

 International bond markets usually offer a higher rate of interest than domestic bonds.
 The reason is that they are riskier for investors coming from some other country.
-Hence, investment in international bond market can potentially boost the returns of your portfolio.
+Hence, investment in the international bond market can potentially boost the returns of your portfolio.

 If you are prone to a falling US Dollar and making losses out of it, you can invest in international bonds as a hedge.
 By investing in bond issues of that country whose currency is stronger and is gaining, you can make up for the losses.